Everything was working. All three platforms. Green CI.

 }

 No retry limit.
 No recursion depth check.
-An infinite loop that only manifested on macOS because Linux’s target triple doesn’t have a version number.
-The AOT linker had been running on macOS CI all along — but until we added landing pads, the generated code was simple enough that the wrong linker flags happened to not matter.
+An infinite loop that only manifested on macOS because Linux’s triple doesn’t have a version suffix.
+The linker had been running on macOS CI all along, but until landing pads, the generated code was simple enough that the wrong flags didn’t matter.

 Fixed with starts_with("darwin") and a one-retry cap.
 But this was hours of staring at CI logs that just… stopped.